DSD-DBS/capella-model-explorer/CONTRIBUTING.md

 - _If you use Visual Studio Code_: Consider using a platform which supports third-party language servers more easily, and continue with the next point.

-  Otherwise, set up the editor to run `black`, `pylint` and `mypy` when saving.
+  Otherwise, set up the editor to run `ruff` and `mypy` when saving.
 To enable automatic import sorting with `isort`, add the following to your `settings.json`:

   ```json